RAF Marham

-RAF Marham (IATA: KNF, ICAO: EGYM) is a Royal Air Force station and military airbase near the village of Marham in the English county of Norfolk, East Anglia.
+RAF Marham (IATA: KNF, ICAO: EGYM) is a Royal Air Force station near the village of Marham in the county of Norfolk, East Anglia, south of King's Lynn and Boston, west of Norwich.

-It is home to No. 138 Expeditionary Air Wing (138 EAW) and, as such, is one of the RAF's "Main Operating Bases" (MOB).
-Since 6 June 2018, it has been home to the fifth generation Lockheed Martin F-35B Lightning operated by No. 617 (The Dambusters) Squadron.
-No. 207 Squadron, becoming the second Lightning squadron to be based at RAF Marham when it reformed on 1 August 2019 as the F-35 Operational Conversion Unit.
+It is home to No. 138 Expeditionary Air Wing (138 EAW) and, as such, is one of the RAF's 'main operating bases' (MOB).
+Since 6 June 2018, it has been home to the fifth generation Lockheed Martin F-35B Lightning operated by No. 617 (Dambusters) Squadron.
+No. 207 Squadron, becoming the second Lightning squadron to be based at RAF Marham when it reformed on 1 August 2019 as the F-35 operational conversion unit (OCU).

 History

 Beginnings (1916–1919)

 Opened in August 1916 close to the former Royal Naval Air Station Narborough, later RAF Narborough, the Marham base was originally a military night landing ground on an 80 acre site within the boundary of the present day RAF Marham.
 In 1916, the aerodrome was handed over to the Royal Flying Corps (RFC).
 Throughout the First World War, Marham's role was focused on defending Norfolk from Zeppelin raids.
 No. 51 Squadron became the first RFC unit to be stationed at Marham upon their move in September 1916, flying home defence missions.
 On the night of 27/28 November 1916, Lt.
 Gaymer of No. 51 Squadron took off from Marham to intercept Zeppelin L21.
 However, he crashed his Royal Aircraft Factory F.E.2b and was killed after making no contact.
 L21 was later shot down near Lowestoft by Royal Naval Air Service crews.

 Outside of home defence, Marham also acted as a training base for night time flying, with this provided by No. 51 Squadron.
-No. 191 (Night) Training Squadron was formed at Marham on 6 November 1917 to provide training for night time operations, who were based at Marham until Upwood in January 1918.
+No. 191 (Night) Training Squadron was formed at Marham on 6 November 1917 to provide training for night time operations, who were based at Marham until moving to Upwood in January 1918.
 No. 51 Squadron also assisted No. 190 Training Squadron and No. 193 Training Squadron, who were based nearby, throughout late 1917 and 1918.
 To celebrate the Armistice on 11 November 1918, aircraft from Marham bombed Narborough with bags of flour who in return bombed Marham with bags of soot.
 No. 51 Squadron departed Marham in May 1919 for Sutton's Farm, with the aerodrome closing shortly after.